Juzekkk/AutoNotes/README.md

 ### Description

-The Auto Note Creation Plugin is designed to supercharge your Obsidian experience.
-It provides a robust framework for automating the creation of notes with dynamic naming based on user-defined configurations.
-By allowing dynamic expressions and integration with templates, this plugin offers a seamless way to maintain a structured and consistent note-taking routine.
+The `AutoNotes` plugin for Obsidian streamlines the process of creating notes automatically based on user-defined configurations.
+You can define your note name templates, associate them with existing templates, and let the plugin generate the notes for you.
+This is particularly useful for creating regular notes like daily, weekly, or monthly summaries.

 ### Features